-When denying eligibility for admission, the PHA must provide family a notice of VAWA rights (form HUD-5380) as well as the HUD VAWA self-certification form (HUD Form 5382) in accordance with the Violence Against Women Reauthorization Act Action of 2013, and as outlined in 16-VII.C.
+When denying eligibility for admission, the PHA must provide family a notice of VAWA rights (form HUD-5380) as well as the HUD VAWA self-certification form (HUD Form 5382) in accordance with the Violence Against Women Act, and as outlined in 16-VII.C.
 The notice and self-certification form must accompany the written notification of the denial of eligibility determination.